kennykytran/cs-362/README.md

 #### ***Iteration 5***

-* In this Iteration we've worked on deployment of our website, we Have also updated our homepage, and titlebar, and sort by feature, and reset button implementation.
+* In this Iteration as we had to work with another group **(Group#4)** and add combine both of those projects we've implemented that my allowing the users who play the game to get a pizza break by accessing out PizzaRadar Website, and we've also updated a new scoreboard, which will display user's scores from the game into out website.

 ## ***User Base***
 * The people who may use the output of this project includes anybody looking for nearby pizza locations that may be interested in local pizza restaurants with directions, ratings, recommendations, etc.